cleancoindev/api3-turborepo-test/README.md

-# Turborepo starter
+# API3 Web Monorepo

-This is an official Yarn v1 starter turborepo.
+This is a official API3 repo that contains the NextJS frontend and the Strapi CMS backend.

 ## What's inside?